May 14, 2015

 Both of these interventions affect the population roughly uniformly; in practice many interventions may target subgroups.

 Figure 7: Two intervention archetypes.

-The Saturation and Acceptance scenarios are perhaps the simplest to analyse.
-In both cases there is a natural eventual size of the movement, so marginal work on movement growth will not change that size, but change when it is realised.
+The Saturation and Acceptance scenarios are perhaps the simplest to analyze.
+In both cases there is a natural eventual size of the movement, so marginal work on movement growth will not change that size, but change when it is realized.
 This suggests that the focus should be on increasing awareness rather than improving inclination: Publicity has a bigger effect than Advocacy on reaching the end state quickly.
 There is still a question of how good increasing awareness is compared to direct work.

 The curve of movement size against time before intervention (black curve in Figure 8) thus has a horizontal asymptote.
 Suppose that we intervene to make the movement grow by k people.
 We will assume for now that our intervention just moves the entire curve forward in time (red intervention and blue curve in Figure 8).

 What is the total effect of this?
 The growth of the movement is advanced in time by a certain amount a (see Figure 9).
 This will produce extra direct work corresponding to the area between the blue and black curves.